melintea/CDSChecker/README.md

 This fork sports a bug report with callstack traces as I find the plain bug report hard to make sense of.

-~~The code is forked from [http://plrg.eecs.uci.edu](http://plrg.eecs.uci.edu/git/?p=model-checker.git;a=tree) and not from [github](https://github.com/bdemsky/cdschecker) as it sems more recent.
-I do not know the differences yet butthe github version has buggy makefiles.~~
+The code is forked from [http://plrg.eecs.uci.edu](http://plrg.eecs.uci.edu/git/?p=model-checker.git;a=tree) and not from [github](https://github.com/bdemsky/cdschecker) ~~as it sems more recent.
+I do not know the differences yet but the github version has buggy makefiles.~~

 Use the [cdschecker](https://github.com/melintea/cdschecker2) fork and ignore this repo.